juste-sebastien/vault/README.md

     Returns:
     -----------------
-        row[""]
+    row[""]: tuple
         only if a corresponding row was found

 **create():**